Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 which may be derived using the techniques in Ref. \cite{zmuidzinas2003thermal}. $|S_{21}^{(1)}(\nu)|^{2}+ |S_{22}^{(1)}(\nu)|^{2} < 1$ for a lossy network, so the noise-equivalent number is naturally greater when the matching network possesses loss.
 The analogue of the scaled, log-uniform-search value functional is the integral of the inverse-squared of equation (\ref{eq:NoiseNumber_Lossy}):

 Note that

-where equality is achieved when the network is lossless.
-We may proceed as in Section \ref{sssec:Bode_Fano_opt} to obtain a bound identical to (\ref{eq:BF_magic_ineq}).
+We may then proceed as in Section \ref{sssec:Bode_Fano_opt} to obtain a bound on integrated sensitivity $\bar{F}_{\rm log}^{\rm lossy}[S^{(1)}(\nu)]$, which is identical to (\ref{eq:BF_magic_ineq}).
 The bound can only be achieved with equality when the conditions laid out below eq. (\ref{eq:BF_magic_ineq}) are satisfied and when the matching network is lossless.
-For a reciprocal circuit, optimized integrated sensitivity thus requires no network loss.
+In other words, optimized integrated sensitivity requires no network loss.
 This leaves us with just the three assumptions of linear, passive, and reciprocal networks.

-It should be remembered that a search can be accelerated by using multiple receiver circuits, and combining their information with the mathematical techniques described in previous sections.
-One must be careful to determine what one is holding fixed when comparing different implementations to determine an optimal experiment.
+It should be remembered that a search can be accelerated by using multiple receivers simultaneously and combining their information with the techniques described in Section \ref{sec:resonator_SNR}.
+In the language of Fig. 1 and equivalent circuits, such multiple-receiver approaches can be represented as possessing multiple signal sources, each of which couples to the dark matter.
+A multiple-receiver approach may naturally have multiple readout ports, i.e. more than one amplifier reading out the signals.
+Suppose that the experiment contains $N>1$ signal sources and $M \geq 1$ readout ports.
+Adapting the approaches of Section \ref{ssec:reactive_scattering}, we may describe the detector using a scattering matrix of size $(N+M)\times (N+M)$.
+We can determine the detector SNR by adding the output timestreams of the $M$ readouts coherently or incoherently, the latter having been performed in Section \ref{sssec:SNR_scan}.

+A multi-wavelength structure, a frequency-division multiplexer, and a multi-moded cavity resonator may be described using such a formalism.
+In a multi-wavelength structure such as coupled cavities comprised of stacks of dielectrics \cite{caldwell2017dielectric,baryakhtar2018axion}, each half-wavelength section effectively acts as a signal source.